What is a Glowforge?

 VENTING

-Glowforge window dryer ventAs the laser burns away layers of wood or acrylic, you need that dust to go somewhere, and you sure don’t want it hanging out in your room!
+As the laser burns away layers of wood or acrylic, you need that dust to go somewhere, and you sure don’t want it hanging out in your room!
 You need to decide how to best vent the laser.
 Glowforge does sell a compact filter, but I’ve not used it.
 I’ve only heard how expensive the filters are to replace and how quickly you will go through them.
-To me, the best option is to vent out a window.
+The easiest option is to vent out a window.
 You just need some 4 inch ducting (I use a 4 layer ducting to prevent leaks).
 Connect one end to the back of the Glowforge and the other one can literally hang out your window, or you can get fancy like me and get a window dryer vent to connect the other end to, and then you simply take that in and out of the window as needed.
 Just be sure to seal up the connections really well with foil tape.

 WHICH GLOWFORGE SHOULD I GET?